shmokmt/tfhk/README.md

 # tfhk

-Utility tools to blocks for refactoring such as moved block
+Utility tools to remove blocks for refactoring such as moved block

 # Usage